All Episodes

 Never.

-It's always CO2, and it and it appears to be the bit player in the whole project.
+It's always CO2, and it appears to be the bit player in the whole process.

 Right.

-So basically the the CO2 are the equivalent of the eighty-year-old nuns being being uh patted down at the airport, while the while the clouds of water vapor are the equivalent of the uh Islamic terrorists, uh and we're all and we're and we're not actually waging uh waging concentrating our energies.
+So basically, the CO2 are the equivalent of the 80-year-old nuns being patted down at the airport, while the clouds of water vapor are the equivalent of the Islamic terrorists.

 The environmental movement isn't concentrating its energies on the main source of the problem here.